mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 ********
 Overivew
 ********
-Users may choose to interact with IPF through the command line tools, the ``libcflow`` C API, or through the `Motif X Window`_ GUI.
-Many of the functions and features of the command line tools (e.g. ``bpf``, ``ipfbat``, ``ipfcut``, etc.) are available through specially designed GUI features.
-The GUI simplifies running the base case solutions and printing the network diagrams but is rather dated and in need of a refresh.
+Users may choose to interact with IPF through the command line tools (``bpf``, ``ipfbat``, ``ipfcut``, etc.), the ``libcflow`` C API, or through the `Motif X Window`_ GUI.
+Many of the functions and features of the command line tools are available through specially designed GUI features.
+The GUI simplifies running the base case solutions and graphically visualizing the network diagrams but is rather dated and in need of a refresh.
 For this reason, many users will likely prefer the command line tools.

 Executables
 ===========
 IPF can be thought of as a family of programs. ``bpf`` is the batch form of the powerflow program.
 When the editing and displaying of buses and branches is being handled by GUI, the work of calculating solution voltages for a given power system network is done by ``ipfsrv``, which is just the ``bpf`` batch program in a different guise.
-Auxiliary programs allow you to do plots in batch mode, do a save of network data in batch mode, perform a "cut" of a solved base case, etc. These command line programs are briefly described here.
+Auxiliary programs allow you to do plots in batch mode, do a save of network data in batch mode, perform a "cut" of a solved base case, etc. Each of the executables are briefly described below.

+  ``bpf``

+    The updated version of the old BPA batch Power Flow program.
+It executes using the commands from an "old style" Power Flow Control (PFC) script file.
+Example of use: ``bpf test.pfc.`` The PFC commands (.pfc) used with ``bpf`` are scripts for a complete power flow run. ?? describes the commands available.

+  ``ipfcut``

+    The stand-alone program that cuts out a subsystem from a solved base case file.
+Flows at the cut branches are converted into equivalent generation or load on specially formatted +A continuation bus records.
+An ensuing power flow run should solve with internal branch flows and bus voltages which are identical to those quantities in the original base case.
+Documentation is in ??.
+Several methods are available to define the cut system: bus names, zones, base kVs, and individual branches.A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads pi-backed in proportion to the line admittances.

+  ``ipfplot``

+    Batch plotting program to produce printed maps.
+The program accepts a coordinate file and a base case file on the command line, as well as an optional second base case file.
+When the second base case file is specified, a difference plot is produced.
+You can also use ``ipfplot`` to produce bubble diagrams.
+The same coordinate files are used for both ``gui`` and ``ipfplot``, but not all capabilities are available in GUI.
+Documentation is in :ref:`ipf-network-diagrams`.

+  ``tsp``

+    The transient stability program that models power system network distrubances and affects on power system dynamnics include key data points like generator rotor angle.
+This tool can be used to evaluate short term (seconds/minutes) affects of these disturbances.

+  ``ipfnet``

+    The batch version of the "save netdata file" function built into the ``gui``/``ipfsrv``.
+This program generates a WSCC-formatted network data file in any of the following dialects: BPA, WSCC, or PTI.
+"Dialects" means that the file is still WSCC, but the data is generated with special processing or restrictions and is destined for use with other programs.
+In the case of the PTI dialect, that data is preprocessed by the PTI-proprietary conversion program WSCFOR.
+Documentation is in :ref:`ipfnet`.

   ``gui``

     Launches the push button and menu-driven Graphical User Interface program built with `Motif X Window`_ that works in conjunction with the power flow server, ``ipfsrv``.